Ron Locke

+Biography

+Locke was born in Wakefield, Rhode Island on April 4, 1939.
+A star pitcher at South Kingstown High School in Rhode Island, after graduation he went to work at General Dynamics Electric Boat and began playing for its baseball team.
+After posting an 11–0 record with a 0.25 earned run average (ERA), he attended a tryout with the Auburn Mets and earned a minor league contract.

 Having begun his minor league career in 1963, he continued in the minors through 1970, briefly joining the Cincinnati Reds' and Philadelphia Phillies' systems in 1966 before returning to the Mets' organization, where he finished his career.
 He compiled a minor league record of 62 wins and 48 losses, with a 3.05 ERA.
 In his rookie season, with the Class A Auburn Mets of the New York–Penn League in 1963, Locke struck out 249 men in 217 innings pitched, and won 18 games.